rtzua/homework/README.md

-The code was written under an assumption that algorithm should be implemented from scratch without using external "ready to use" solutions (e.g. DataTable.Compute(), make API calls to WolframAlpha, etc.) In different circumstances it would probably be better to use other approaches.
+The code is written under an assumption that algorithm should be implemented from scratch without using external "ready to use" solutions (e.g. DataTable.Compute(), make API calls to WolframAlpha, etc.) In different circumstances it would probably be better to use other approaches.

 # Input